arclab-hku/Event_based_VO-VIO-SLAM/README.md

 This is the repositorie that collects the dataset we used in our papers.
-We hope that we can make some contribution for the event-based VO/VIO/SLAM.
+We hope that we can make some contributions for the development of event-based VO/VIO/SLAM.

 - [Dataset for Event-based Stereo Visual-inertial Odometry](#dataset-for-event-based-stereo-visual-inertial-odometry)
   - [Acquisition Platform](#acquisition-platform)